The jury saw pictures of Amber Heard's swollen face after a fight with Johnny Depp

 "I just wanted to change my locks," she said about why she went to court to get the restraining order.
 "I just wanted to get a good night's sleep."

-During Monday's testimony, Heard also revised earlier testimony about the timing of the first time she says she was physically assaulted by Depp.
-And she strongly denied an accusation from Depp that she left human fecal matter in the couple's bed after a fight.
+During Monday's testimony, Heard also strongly denied an accusation from Depp that she left human fecal matter in the couple's bed after a fight.
 Heard said it was the couple's teacup Yorkshire terrier that messed the bed and that it had a history of bowel problems ever since it had accidentally ingested Depp's marijuana.

 "Absolutely not," she said about the alleged poop prank.
 "I don't think that's funny.
 I don't know what grown woman does.
 I was not in a pranking mood."